npg70/galbreath-old/README.md

 The rumour is that William somehow a descendant of [Archibald Galbreath](/people/galbreath-archibald-1708.md) of the previous line.
 It appears there are no direct-male descendants, so it may remain a mystery.

+## Samuel Galbreath b.
+1765 / Janet Langwill

+[Samuel Galbreath](/people/galbreath-samuel-1765.md)'s parents are unknown, but genetic testing indicates Samuel was a decendant of, or has a common ancestor with James Galbreath and Mary Nielson.

+*

 ## David Galbreath / Mary Greenlees

 [David Galbreath](/people/galbreath-david-1793.md) and Mary Greenless.
 Under investigation.
 Appears some? all? moved to Ontario, Canada.
 May or may not son of